 In 2022, the project becomes Intercut Tales- an interdisciplinary digital arts project which reimagines and adapts ancient stories written for 13-17 year olds in Wales and India to today's times and creates a sensorial arts production for festivals and venues of both countries.

 2021 - 2022 projects, research and development phase:

 Glynn Vivian Art Gallery and Science Gallery, Bangaluru

-This project will explore art and industry in India and Wales.
-The Glynn Vivian Art Gallery in Swansea, South Wales will collaborate with organisations and individuals in India; the Science Gallery Bengaluru, a space for engaging young adults with science and the art, as well as the Museum Society of Mumbai (under the stewardship of Pheroza Godrej) and art historian Zehra Jumabhoy.
+This project explores art and industry in India and Wales.
+The Glynn Vivian Art Gallery in Swansea, South Wales collaborate with organisations and individuals in India; the Science Gallery Bengaluru, a space for engaging young adults with science and the art, as well as the Museum Society of Mumbai (under the stewardship of Pheroza Godrej) and art historian Zehra Jumabhoy.

 Industrial connections between India and Wales stretch from the imperial era to the present day.
 The Glynn Vivian family made their money manufacturing copper, shipped throughout the British Empire.

 Today, the steel works in Port Talbot in South Wales are owned by an Indian family: the Tatas.
 This project will explore these enmeshed industrial histories and contemporary concerns through interdisciplinary digital events which will explore the inter-relations between art, science and industry; bringing together artists, curators, writers, art historians, historians, scientists and economists from India and Wales.

 Professor Marc Rees and the Pickle Factory Dance Foundation